top of page

 The Gunnar Martinsen Scholarship

 VSNT faculty lost their very close friend and narrative colleague Gunnar Martinsen of Bergen Norway who died on July 1st, 2022.
-To celebrate and remember his wonderfully full-hearted and passionate spirit, we are happy to offer five scholarships to our October 27-29 conference.
+To celebrate and remember his wonderfully full-hearted and passionate spirit, we are happy to offer five scholarships to our November 7-9, 2024 conference. (all scholarships cliamed for this year)

 Screen Shot 2023-04-12 at 11.25.51 PM.png